 Conclusion

 So when you are ready to try all these above-mentioned dishes and sip with Tibetan tea?
 Book your trip with us.
-We will be more than happy to guide and assist you, your family and friends to Tibet.
+We will be more than happy to guide and assist you, your family, and your friends in Tibet.

 Hiking and Trekking might not be everyone’s cup of tea.
 People have different passions and areas of interest.
-Some find relaxing by the lake, some souls are open up to the giant Himalayas while rest may have more inclination in partying all night with their friends.
-And some are home-bugs too.
+Some find relaxing by the lake, some souls are open up to the giant Himalayas while the rest may have more inclination to party all night with their friends.
+And some are home bugs too.

-NO matter what our interest lies in, Trekking is what one must experience at least once in their lifetime.
-It is just more than walking, it is a walk to free our soul, to rejuvenate and to change our perspective to perceive the worldly things.
+No matter what our interest lies in, Trekking is what one must experience at least once in their lifetime.
+It is just more than walking, it is a walk to free our soul, to rejuvenate, and to change our perspective to perceive worldly things.

-In the current era, life is a fast-pace journey moving somewhere advanced yet chaos mode with the innovation and revolution in technologies.
+In the current era, life is a fast-paced journey moving somewhere advanced yet chaotic with innovation and revolution in technologies.
 Almost, everyone is in a rush, to get somewhere, to make something, to advance, and that rush hardly seems to end.

-In other words, we’ve built an automated way of life around us – one where it is easy to get lost into stupefaction.
-In a certain note, there are several ways to pause everything for a moment, take a short break, and zoom out from your own life.
+In other words, we’ve built an automated way of life around us – one where it is easy to get lost in stupefaction.
+On a certain note, there are several ways to pause everything for a moment, take a short break, and zoom out from your own life.

 Any idea of how to accomplish that best?
 The answer my friend is trekking in the Himalayas.
 Trust us!
-Give yourself a chance to cuddle in mother nature for as long.
-If you doubt with the idea of trekking and have avoided trek away in favor of parties, get together or a staycation, you should re-contemplate the same once.
+Give yourself a chance to cuddle with Mother Nature for as long.
+If you doubt with the idea of trekking and have avoided trekking away in favor of parties, get-togethers, or a staycation, you should re-contemplate the same once.

-Provided that the Himalayas are so close to us, how can one miss a chance to trek in the shadows of mighty mountains.
-For those fortunate few, who have walked the mountains will be able to perceive and tell how affordable and unique trekking in Nepal does exist.
+Provided that the Himalayas are so close to us, how can one miss a chance to trek in the shadows of mighty mountains?
+Those fortunate few, who have walked the mountains will be able to perceive and tell how affordable and unique trekking in Nepal does exist.
 Here are reasons why one should choose to embark on an adventure like trekking, at least once ( many more times, if possible) in your lifetime.

 Reasons why one should trek?